Effective date: February 26, 2021

 We reserve the right to revise our Policy to reflect changes in our online information practices or to comply with the law by publishing a new version on our website.
 In circumstances where we materially change the way in which we collect or use personal data, we materially change the terms of this Policy, or where personal data is no longer used consistently with a previously named purpose, we will provide notice and publish the new version on our website.
 You should periodically check this page to remind yourself of the rights herein.

 This website is owned and operated by Governmentjobs.com, Inc. (DBA “NEOGOV”).
-Our principal place of business is at 300 Continental Blvd., El Segundo, CA 90245.
+Our principal place of business is at 2120 Park Place, Suite 100, El Segundo, CA 90245, United States.
 You can contact us by email, telephone, or regular mail using the contact information listed herein.

 If at any time you have questions or concerns about this Policy, please feel free to e-mail us at the appropriate contact relative your jurisdiction:

 Data Protection Manager at email@example.com